 - Pain.
 Donating blood isn’t a pain-free experience but it is absolutely worth it because you save lives.

-Blood donation can be considered as one of the most noble social service we can do.
-Yes, there are minor inconveniences but the benefits far outweighs the cons.
+Blood donation can be considered as one of the noble acts of social services we can do.
+Yes, there are minor inconveniences, but the benefits far outweigh the cons.

-The FUMC Blood Program has been in place for several year now.
-A Blood Transfusion Council composed of multi-disciplinary experts oversee its operation.
-The Council ensures that:
+The FUMC Blood Program has been in place for several years now.
+A Blood Transfusion Council composed of multi-disciplinary experts oversees its operation.
+The Council ensures to:

 - Campaign for voluntary blood donation from hospital personnel and all sectors of the community regularly to maintain adequate stocks of blood for the blood bank.

-- Educate and inform on the appropriate use of blood thru component therapy.
+- Educate and inform on the appropriate use of blood through component therapy.

-- To maximise the use of blood thru the preparation of blood components.
+- Maximize the use of blood through the preparation of blood components.

 - Encourage transfusion where the donor of the blood is the patient himself (for elective surgery.)